 Limitations on M&A

 What are Limitations on M&A?

-Mergers and acquisitions are often used in non-financial debt covenants by lenders with an intention to avoid any significant impact on cash flow on the part of the borrowing party that may or may not affect their ability to pay back the loan.
+Mergers and acquisitions are often used in non-financial debt covenants by lenders with the intention to avoid any significant impact on cash flow on the part of the borrowing party that may or may not affect their ability to pay back the loan.
 Hence, by putting limitations on mergers and acquisitions, lenders use them as a non-financial debt covenant to safeguard their interests by making sure their money is not subjected to high amounts of risk.

+Limitations on M&A